spacetelescope/pandokia/doc/source/install.rst

 The disadvantage is:

     - It has very coarse write locking.
-If you are running a big write transaction, other users may get timeout errors.
+If you are running a big transaction, other users may get timeout errors.

 Sqlite3 support is normally built into Python.
 You can look for it by ::